Marco Caldore: Career

 Born in Naples, Caldore started his career in Genoa youth sector.
 He made his senior debut with Lega Pro Seconda Divisione clubs Aversa and Sorrento.

 In July 2014, he signed with Serie C club Gubbio.
 Caldore made his Serie C debut on 30 August against L'Aquila.

 On 1 February 2021, he moved to Serie C club Juve Stabia.

+On 10 July 2023, Caldore joined Giugliano on a two-year deal.